AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 Most of the time, using more than one GPU isn't worth it, unless you specially optimize, because communication takes too much time.
 It's better to parallelize by splitting tasks into different jobs.

+FAQ
+---

+If you ever get ``libcuda.so.1: cannot open shared object file: No such file or directory``, this means you are attempting to use a CUDA program on a node without a GPU.
+This especially happens if you try to test GPU code on the login node, and happens (for example) even if you try to import the GPU ``tensorflow`` module in Python on the login node.